nielsrhansen/RwR/README.md

 ## Recreating the R environment used for the book

 This repository uses [renv](https://rstudio.github.io/renv/index.html).
-If you clone the repository to a local directory and runs R from there, renv will automatically install and you can run `renv::restore()` to recreate the R environment.
+If you clone the repository to a local directory and run R from there, renv will automatically install and you can run `renv::restore()` to recreate the R environment.
 This includes installing all packages used in the book.